apostrophecms/apostrophe-multisite/README.md

 node app apostrophe:generation --temporary-site
 ```

+> `--temporary-site` is good for generating assets that are shared between the hosted sites, but not the dashboard.
+Note that `--temporary-site` and `--all-sites` do not work for interactive tasks that prompt for information, like `apostrophe-users:change-password`, or otherwise read from standard input.
+Currently these options print all output at the end.

 If the site objects in your dashboard have a `theme` schema field (typically of type `select`), then you may generate assets for each theme:

 ```